 Gymnema contains substances that decrease the absorption of sugar from the intestine.
 Gymnema may also increase the amount of insulin in the body and increase the growth of cells in the pancreas, which is the place in the body where insulin is made.

 - Diabetes.
-Developing research suggests that taking a specific gymnema extract (GS4) by mouth, in combination with insulin or diabetesmedications, can enhance blood sugar reduction in people with type 1 or type 2 diabetes.
+Early research suggests that taking a specific gymnema extract (GS4) by mouth, in combination with insulin or diabetesmedications, can enhance blood sugar reduction in people with type 1 or type 2 diabetes.

 - Metabolic syndrome.

 Gymnema is POSSIBLY SAFE when used appropriately for up to 20 months.

 Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking gymnema if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.